-Collectively, the study of the diffraction (MC), scattering (SAXS), absorption and emission (XAS/XES/imaging) of x-rays by biological materials provides a remarkably rich and broad window on structure and function across a range of biologically relevant length and time scales.
-As biological materials in general interact rather weakly with x-rays, and samples are often dilute, small or available in limited quantities, the unique properties of synchrotron radiation x-rays – extremely high intensity, tunability and high collimation – have come to play an increasingly important and transformative role in structural biology and imaging.
+Collectively, the study of the diffraction (MX), scattering (SAXS), absorption and emission (XAS/XES/imaging) of X-rays by biological materials provides a remarkably rich and broad window on structure and function across a range of biologically relevant length and time scales.
+As biological materials in general interact rather weakly with X-rays, and samples are often dilute, small or available in limited quantities, the unique properties of synchrotron radiation X-rays – extremely high intensity, tunability and high collimation – have come to play an increasingly important and transformative role in structural biology and imaging.

 To address the most complex biological questions across a range of length and/or time scales that are not accessible using a single methodology, increasingly there is use of multiple methodologies with integration of the results from each.